qqrz997/CustomSabersLite/README.md

 > [!NOTE]
 > Some sabers have shaders that are compiled for the old unity version used prior to Beat Saber 1.29.4, and may not render properly at all.
 However, a wide range of sabers are still completely functional and it is up to the saber creators to update the shaders they used if they are broken.

+To read more about migrating sabers to the newer versions of Beat Saber, read [this wiki page](https://bsmg.wiki/models/shader-migration.html).

 # Custom Sabers Lite
 CustomSabersLite is a minimal-feature custom sabers mod, which aims to provide a user-friendly experience without overwhelming players with too many settings and menus.
 People who were used to the original CustomSabers may find this mod preferable over the alternatives.